Giacomo Campiotti: Biography

-In 2002 he directed the TV series Dr Zhivago, another international co-production starring Hans Matheson, Keira Knightley and Sam Neill.
+In 2002 he directed the TV series Doctor Zhivago, another international co-production starring Hans Matheson, Keira Knightley and Sam Neill.
 The film was successfully broadcast in many countries.
 In 2005 he returned to the cinema with Never more like before, a film that deals with complex issues such as death, disability and lack of communication between adults and adolescents.
 In 2007 he directed the TV miniseries in due time Love and war with Daniele Liotti and Martina Stella and leads to the success of Giuseppe Moscati – The love that heals, a production by Artis Spa and Sacha Film Company Srl with Giuseppe Fiorello in the role of the protagonist.
 The film, which tells the story of Giuseppe Moscati, the Neapolitan doctor who has dedicated his life to the care of the poor and became Saint, won the Maximo Award for Best Product and Best International Production at the 2007 Rome Fiction Fest.
 Giuseppe Moscati convincing the critics and recording a very high audience index.

 The same success came to the miniseries Bakhita (2009), which saw the debut of the Senegalese Fatou Kine Boye, the interpretations of Stefania Rocca, Fabio Sartor, Francesco Salvi, Ettore Bassi, and the original music of the composer Stefano Lentini.
 He also worked on The draw, produced by Artis Spa, with Giuseppe Fiorello protagonist in the role of Tonino Barone, a young Fiat worker, a popular juror in the first trial of the 1977 Red Brigades.
 After a preview, the film was broadcast in the first prime time on Rai 1 in 2010.
 Campiotti also directed White as Milk, Red as Blood (2012), the film version of the debut novel by Alessandro d'Avenia.
-Then followed the miniseries Braccialetti rossi (2014); both products see Aurora Ruffino as the main cast member.
+Then followed the miniseries Braccialetti rossi (2014); both projects saw Aurora Ruffino as the main cast member.